sql-bi/Bravo/README.md

 [Terms and conditions](TERMS.md)
 [License](LICENSE)

-### Public Preview
-Bravo is in public preview.
-We plan to write documentation and more instructions about the code before the final release (1.0).

-### Installation Requirements
+## Installation Requirements

 Bravo requires a 64-bit Windows operating system and can run on all OS versions supported by Power BI Desktop ([Windows 8.1 / Windows Server 2012 R2, or later](https://docs.microsoft.com/en-us/power-bi/fundamentals/desktop-get-the-desktop#minimum-requirements)).
 Bravo could also run on Windows 7 SP1 and Windows Server 2012, even though it is not supported and not tested by the development team.

-### How to Help with Translations
+## How to Help with Translations

-#### User Interface Translations
+### User Interface Translations

 You can [fork the Bravo repository](https://github.com/sql-bi/Bravo/fork) and create a pull request adding or updating a localization file.
 This folder contains the localization files for the user interface: https://github.com/sql-bi/Bravo/tree/main/src/Scripts/model/i18n.
 You can copy the `en.ts` file into another language (use the ISO code) and translate the English strings to the corresponding language.
 In case you are adding a translation for a new language then you must also to include it among the existing languages in the https://github.com/sql-bi/Bravo/blob/main/src/Scripts/model/i18n/locales.ts file.

-#### Dates Template Translations
+### Dates Template Translations

 You can [fork the Bravo repository](https://github.com/sql-bi/Bravo/fork) and create a pull request updating a file containing the strings used in the Dates templates.
 This folder contains the files used in the Dates templates: https://github.com/sql-bi/Bravo/tree/main/src/Assets/ManageDates/Templates.

-### Customize Date Templates
-You can clone an existing date template or create a new one from scratch by using the template management panel on the Bravo options page.
-- More information on custom date template options and settings is available here https://docs.sqlbi.com/bravo/configuration/options#templates.
-- More information on template development and the DaxTemplate library is available here https://docs.sqlbi.com/dax-template.
+## Bravo Template Editor

+Bravo Template Editor is an extension for Visual Studio Code that you can use to edit and preview custom date templates for Power BI.
+Find more on the dedicated repository: https://github.com/sql-bi/BravoTemplateEditor

+## Documentation

+You can find the official documentation here: https://docs.sqlbi.com/bravo